vortex-byte/Balancing-Robot/README.en.md

 - GUI for monitoring and tuning
 - Ultrasonic sensors for obstacle avoidance
 - LCD screen for notifications
-- Auto-pilot and remote modes (coming soon!)
+- Auto and remote control modes

 ## Getting Started